-7 SELF -ASSESSMENT AND SUCCESSION OF DIRECTORS - APPOINTMENTS COMMITTEE 7.0 SELF ASSESMENT AND SUCCESSION OF DIRECTORS
+7. SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS - APPOINTMENTS AND REMUNERATION COMMITTEE

+7.0 SELF-ASSESSMENT AND SUCCESSION OF DIRECTORS

-In line with Recommendation 22 of the Corporate Governance Code, the Board of Directors carries out periodically, at the proposal of the Chairman and, in any case, at least every three years, in view of the renewal of the body, an assessment of its composition and functioning (so-called "board review"), by the methods envisaged by the legal and regulatory provisions in force at the time.
-In particular, it verifies the functioning of the Board itself and its Committees, as well as their size and composition, also taking account of elements such as the professional characteristics, experience, including managerial, and gender of its members, as well as their seniority in office, all in keeping with the requirements of the policy in that regard and the composition of the corporate bodies of the Group in force at the time, as approved by the Board.
+In accordance with Recommendation 22 of the Corporate Governance Code, the Board of Directors periodically carries out, at the proposal of the Chairman and, in any case, at least every three years, in view of the renewal of the body, an assessment of its composition and functioning ("board review") in accordance with the procedures provided for by the laws and regulations in force from time to time, verifying, in particular, the functioning of the Board itself and its Committees, as well as their size and composition, also taking into account elements such as the professional characteristics, experience, including managerial experience, and gender of its members, as well as their seniority in office; all in accordance with the provisions of the policy on the subject and composition of the Group's corporate bodies in force from time to time, as approved by the Board.

-The last self-assessment carried out related to the 2020 financial year, concluded in February 2021, and was conducted with the support of the independent advisor, Spencer Stuart, and the Appointments Committee, by compiling a specific questionnaire and by direct interviews with the Directors on the effectiveness, dimension, composition and functioning of the Board with the aim of performing a structured assessment of the effectiveness of the doValue Board from the operational perspective and identifying, where necessary, areas of improvement, to best carry out the role of guidance and control of a complex and continuously evolving company.
+The last self-assessment carried out related to the 2020 financial year, concluded in February 2021, and was conducted with the support of the independent advisor Spencer Stuart and the Appointments Committee, by compiling a specific questionnaire and by direct interviews with the Directors on the effectiveness, dimension, composition and functioning of the Board with the aim of performing a structured assessment of the effectiveness of the doValue Board from the operational perspective and identifying, where necessary, areas of improvement, to best carry out the role of guidance and control of a complex and continuously evolving company.